livioribeiro/nomad-lxd-terraform/README.md

 - 1 NFS server node
 - 1 Load Balancer node running HAProxy

-Terraform creates the machines and generates an inventory that Ansible uses to provision the cluster.

 Consul is used to bootstrap the Nomad cluster, for service discovery and service mesh.

 The client infra nodes are the entrypoint of the cluster in which Traefik will be deployed